py-tony/how-to-use-the-windaedm-assistant-from-china-care-medical/README.md

 ## How to download WindaEDM

 Currently we have a [webapp version](http://saas.windasoft.com/manage#manage/welcome) and smartphone versions both for [Android and OIS](http://saas.windasoft.com/download) devices.
 The difference is just the look, but the features are pretty much the same.
 This guide will include directions and screenshots of the mobile device App version, but if you decide to use the [web app version](http://saas.windasoft.com/manage#manage/welcome) on your phone's web browser, or laptop, you're more than welcome to do so.
-It's important to remember that some features might look different, but the lesson you'll learn won't be a total loss.
+It's important to remember that some features might look different, but the lesson you'll learn here won't be a total loss regardless of the platform you choose.

 To download the app on your smartphone Android, or IOS, click on this link ----> [Download](http://saas.windasoft.com/download) this will open up a webpage like the one below.